 As you know, the use of people meds to treat pet dogs is fraught with hazards.
 You don’t want to unnecessarily endanger your best buddy.
 If your dog’s condition continues to linger then a vet diagnosis is best.
 In the meantime, learn as much as you can and avoid experimentation.

 Can I Give My Dog Diarrhea Medicine?
-Answer: Imodium AD works!
+Answer: Try Imodium A-D or natural remedies

-Please note that dogs with kidney or liver problems and those nursing or pregnant cannot take Imodium.
+Note: Dogs with kidney or liver problems and those nursing or pregnant shouldn’t take Imodium or similar medicines.

-Some dogs are prone to diarrhea and it’s a regular occurrence in your household, but for dog owners that are not used to this happening a dog with severe diarrhea can be a shock.
-The squirts, as it’s called, are severe diarrhea.
-Your dog will have absolutely no control and it will shoot out of them anywhere and at any time.
-Over and above this being extremely unpleasant, this is when your dog is most likely to become dehydrated.
+Some dogs are genetically prone to diarrhea and it may be a regular occurrence in your household which can be quite a shock.
+The squirts, as it’s called, is symptomatic of severe diarrhea.
+Unfortunately, in such cases, your dog will have no control and it will shoot out of them anywhere and at any time.
+Over and above this being extremely unpleasant, this is when they are most likely to become dehydrated.